Heritage Bridge Recognition Program

-On January 17, 1881, Woolwich Council accepted the tender of $3,197.50 from John and Benjamin Bear for a covered bridge at West Montrose.
+On Jan.
+17, 1881, Woolwich Council accepted the tender of $3,197.50 from John and Benjamin Bear for a covered bridge at West Montrose.
 John Bear prepared the plans and specifications for a two-span, covered bridge.
 The total cost, including the extra work, for building this bridge was $3,557.65.
 John became a renowned bridge builder after he built the Covered bridge.
-John Bear was hired by Woolwich Council on October 15, 1880 to inspect the following bridges: the West Montrose bridge over the Grand River, the bridge over the Conestogo River at Daniel Weber’s farm and the gully bridge on the north side of Scheifele’s farm (Waterloo Historical Society Journal, Kathryn Lamb, "West Montrose Covered Bridge," 1977, p27).
-On November 16 he stated that these bridges should be replaced in the following year (Woolwich Council Minutes, Nov 16, 1881. p280).
-A number of John Bear’s draughting instruments are part of the museum collection at Doon Heritage Crossroads.
+John Bear was hired by Woolwich Council on Oct.
+15, 1880 to inspect the following bridges: the West Montrose bridge over the Grand River, the bridge over the Conestogo River at Daniel Weber's farm and the gully bridge on the north side of Scheifele's farm (Waterloo Historical Society Journal, Kathryn Lamb, "West Montrose Covered Bridge," 1977, p27).
+On Nov.
+16, he stated that these bridges should be replaced in the following year (Woolwich Council Minutes, Nov 16, 1881. p280).
+A number of John Bear's draughting instruments are part of the museum collection at Doon Heritage Village.

 Technology - Materials